akamming/Domoticz_Thermostate_Plugin/README.md

 Last but not least: But if you would like extra features in this plugin, feel free to build them yourself, just as long as you make PR's, so other users can benefit from your enhancements as well

 ## Testing
-At the moment of writing my opentherm interface was not yet deliverd, so everything is tested, but stubbed and i am still waiting to test again a real boiler ;-)
+At the moment of writing my opentherm interface was not yet delivered, so everything is tested, but stubbed and i am still waiting to test again a real boiler ;-)